David4988/Q-Spyder/JS.md

     -> used to execute different blocks of code based on different conditions

-    -> if, else if, else
+    -> if, else if, if else, nested if

-    -> ternary operator
+    -> ternary operator (condition)?trueStmt:falseStmt

 ## Itration Statements